GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/data-platform-foundations/02-resources/README.md

 ## Running the example

+In the previous step, we created the environment (projects and service account) which we are going to use in this step.

-To create the resources, you can leverage the service account created in the previous step:
+To create the resources, copy the output of the environment step (**project_ids**) and paste it into the `terraform.tvars`:

 - Specify your variables in a `terraform.tvars`